telstra/open-kilda/docs/design/network-discovery/README.md

 This "process" is done for each enabled port of each switch each N seconds (a configuration parameter).
 As a result, we receive two discovery packets/events for each "link": one for each direction.
-Due to this process repeats periodically, Open-Kilda is able to detect ISL fails (link corruptions) and react on them.
+Due to this process repeats periodically, OpenKilda is able to detect ISL fails (link corruptions) and react on them.

 In order to reduce the number of PACKET_OUT and PACKET_IN messages, network topology